Suhaibinator/URouter/README.md

 }
 ```

-When metrics are enabled, URouter will log detailed information about each request, including:
+When metrics are enabled, SRouter will log detailed information about each request, including:
 - HTTP method and path
 - Status code
 - Response time
 - Response size in bytes

-When tracing is enabled, URouter will log additional information about each request, including:
+When tracing is enabled, SRouter will log additional information about each request, including:
 - Remote address
 - User agent
 - Request headers